 - The voltage induces till that point the distortion occurs in the loop after that the zero voltage induces in it.

-- If we again restore the loop shape in previous state then there is again voltage induces in it.
+- If we again restore the loop shape in the previous state then there is again voltage induced in it.
 It is denoted as b in given figure.

-- Now we keeping field value constant and loop area also constant rotates loop in the field then there is again voltage induced in the loop and some deflection at the meter.
-It is shown in figure.
+- Now we keep the field value constant and the loop area also constant rotates the loop in the field then there is again voltage induced in the loop and some deflection at the meter.
+It is shown in the figure.

 - It is the basic principle of a generator.

-- Now we perform another experiment in which we will see that how a flux variation in first coil induces a voltage in second coil.
+- Now we perform another experiment in which we will see how a flux variation in the first coil induces a voltage in the second coil.

-- In given figure you can see that there are 2 coils first one is ‘P’ and second is ‘S’. the first coil is connected with the rheostat, switch, and battery.
-While ‘S’ coil is connected with the galvanometer.
+- In the given figure, you can see that there are 2 coils first one is ‘P’ and the second is ‘S’.
+The first coil is connected to the rheostat, switch, and battery.
+While the ‘S’ coil is connected to the galvanometer.

-- No if we closed the switch of coil ‘P’ then there is current value is shown in the galvanometer of the second meter and then it comes to again zero points.
+- No, if we close the switch of coil ‘P’ then there is current value is shown in the galvanometer of the second meter and then it comes to again zero points.

 - If we open the switch again the current is shown at the second coil galvanometer.
-It as due to the flux variation in the ‘S’ coil current produces, the important thing is that current only produces when we open and close the switch during this process current in first coil start from zero to maximum then maximum to zero.
+It is due to the flux variation in the ‘S’ coil current produced, the important thing is that current is only produced when we open and close the switch during this process current in the first coil starts from zero to maximum and then from maximum to zero.
 Than it flows continuously.

-- These phenomena of flux current generation due to one coil in second coil is called mutual induction.
-The working of transformer relies on this principle.
+- This phenomenon of flux current generation due to one coil in a second coil is called mutual induction.
+The working of the transformer relies on this principle.

 Faraday’s Law Application